 The associated mass is essentially a near-net-shape in the size of the target that is to be produced.
 This material can then be finish machined, usually through diamond grinding with numerically controlled equipment, to the finial dimensional tolerances associated with the customer specifications.

-AEM Deposition has rich experience to produce ceramic sputtering targets, we provide Oxide, Nitride, Sulfide, Carbide, Boride, etc. Sputtering targets for you choose, purity from 99.5% to 99.99%, high density and uniform grains.
+AEM Deposition has rich experience to produce ceramic sputtering targets, we provide we provide Oxide, Nitride, Sulfide, Carbide, Boride, etc. Sputtering targets for you choose, purity from 99.5% to 99.99%, high density and uniform grains.
 If you have any needs of sputtering targets, you can contact us right now.